Rosemary Oil vs Minoxidil — Which Actually Works for Hair Growth?

 Who Should Use Minoxidil?

-Minoxidil is the stronger clinical option and is best suited for those with moderate to significant androgenetic alopecia who are committed to a long-term treatment plan:
+Minoxidil is the stronger clinical option, best suited to those with moderate to significant androgenetic alopecia who are committed to a long-term treatment plan:

 - Men with a receding hairline or visible crown thinning